Halfaya Pass

 The pass is centred 1.6 mi inland from the closest part of the shore.
 It makes for a subtle wind gap in the escarpment for the east-west land route.
 It made for the southern Mediterranean coastal road useful to Mediterranean civilizations until the pass at as-Salum was enlarged after World War II.

-From 15 June 1941 and among veterans of Allied forces thereafter it was nicknamed Hellfire Pass.
+Among veterans of Allied forces from 15 June 1941 and thereafter it was nicknamed Hellfire Pass.

 The escarpment is known as Akabah el-Kebir "great ascent".
 To El-Edrisi it was known as ʿAqaba as-Sallūm "graded ascent", whence the modern name of the gulf/bay and the town of Salum.
 To ancient Rome it was known as Catabathmus Magnus, in the peak of whose empire it divorced Aegyptus from Marmarica.
 The range was seen as a demarcator of Africa and Asia in some Hellenistic geography.

 World War II

 In World War II, the engineered route up the escarpment had been destroyed and the pass had great strategic importance.
 The only ways westwards into Libya were to assault the pass or to out-flank it to the south.

 After the defeat of the Italian Tenth Army on 7 February 1941 during Operation Compass, the Italians were reinforced by German units (Afrika Korps under Erwin Rommel) and the British forces were forced out of Libya, leaving besieged garrison at Tobruk.
 On 14 April 1941, Rommel's main force reached Sollum and occupied the Halfaya Pass.
 Allied attempts to recapture the pass and relieve Tobruk followed.

 The first attempt, on 15 May, was Operation Brevity.
 Rommel counter-attacked; the British withdrew and by 27 May the Germans had recaptured Halfaya Pass, a passage of time in which Major Edward Thomas earned his Military Cross.
 Supply shortages obliged the Germans to curtail their advance, so they dug in and fortified their positions at Halfaya with 88 mm guns.
 This was the anchor for the Axis positions, which opposed the Allied forces during the next allied attack.